raspberrypilearning/contrast-checker/en/step_1.md

 ### Task 5

-Copy and paste the contrasting hex code colour into your colour palette.
+Copy and paste the hex code for the contrasting colours into your colour palette.
 You need to find contrasting colours for:

 + `onprimary`
 + `onsecondary`